 A colourful palette

-The illustrations in Nani Ki Naav are colorful, interactive and defy convention and logic, both in a good way, immensely adding to the charm of the rhythmic verses; the splash of pink, yellow and blues, all come together to make water a character in itself on this adventure.
+The illustrations in Nani Ki Naav are colourful, and interactive and defy convention and logic, both in a good way, immensely adding to the charm of the rhythmic verses; the splash of pink, yellow and blues, all come together to make water a character in itself on this adventure.

 Nirzara Verulkar’s illustrations resemble a seven-year-old’s drawings, aptly capturing the innocence and wonder of a child.